fouaddev/dynamic-map-directions/README.md

 # Map Directions App

-This is a responsive web app that features dynamic address search that gives you map directions asynchronously, built with Angular 8.
+This is a responsive web app that features dynamic address search.
+It gives you map directions asynchronously, right after you stop typing.
+It's built with Angular 8.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.